syncfusion-content/wpf-docs/wpf/Gantt/Strip-Lines.md

 {% endhighlight  %}

-The following code example illustrates binding the regular strip line collection to strip lines:
+The following code sample demonstrates how to bind the regular strip line collection to strip lines.

 {% highlight xaml %}